-- Show your membership card every time you get a prescription filled.
-This helps us make sure we know about the prescriptions you are filling and what you are paying. - Make sure we have the information we need.
+• Show your membership card every time you get a prescription filled.
+This helps us make sure we know about the prescriptions you are filling and what you are paying.

+- Make sure we have the information we need.
 There are times you may pay for the entire cost of a prescription drug.
 In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
-To help us keep track of your out-of-pocket costs, give us copies of your receipts.
-Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - If you are billed for a coverage drug, you can ask our plan to pay our share of the cost.
+To help us keep track of your out-of-pocket costs, give us copies of these receipts.
+Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
 For instructions on how to do this, go to Chapter 7, Section 2. - Send us information about the payments others have made for you.
 Payments made by certain other individuals and organizations also count toward your out-of-pocket costs.
 For example, payments made by a State Pharmaceutical Assistance Program, an AIDS drug assistance program (ADAP), the Indian Health Service, and most charities count toward your out-of-pocket costs.
 Keep a record of these payments and send them to us so we can track your costs. - Check the written report we send you.
-When you receive the Part D EOB look it over to be sure the information is complete and correct.
-If you think something is missing, or you have any questions, please call us at Customer Service (phone numbers are printed on the back cover of this booklet).
-Be sure to keep these reports.

-You can also sign up to receive the Part D Explanation of Benefits summary online instead of by mail.

-- To sign up, log onto MyPrime.com. - Click on the drop-down arrow next to your name.

-- Select Communication Preferences.

-- Check the Email box.

-- Click Save.
+When you receive a Part D EOB, look it over to be sure the information is complete and correct.
+If you think something is missing or you have any questions, please call us at Customer Service.
+You can also sign up to receive the Part D Explanation of Benefits summary online instead of by mail. - To sign up, log onto MyPrime.com. - Click on the drop-down arrow next to your name. - Select Communication Preferences. - Check the Email box. - Click Save.